Masters-Of-NLP/Assignment-3/Readme.md

 `Q&A.ipynb`: contains fine tuning for the QA task<br>
 `QA_evaluation.ipynb`: contains the evaluation metrics for the QA task. <br>
 `documentation.pdf`: the documentation of the work, academic submisssion <br>
+`parameter_calculation.ipynb`: contains the parameters for the pretrainedBert.ipynb, classification.ipynb, Q&A.ipynb <br>